AI Assistant settings and advanced customizations

-When you create an AI Assistant, you can determine:
+When you create an AI Assistant, you can configure:

-How often (if at all) it automatically trains itself.
+• How often (if at all) does it automatically train itself?
 If your site content changes frequently, be sure to set the auto-training more frequently.
 (Default is Never.)

 While they can significantly enhance your assistant's performance and alignment with your requirements, we recommend implementing changes incrementally to observe their impact on responses, and encourage you to contact us for guidance on optimizing these capabilities.

-Advanced customization is exclusively available on our Pro and Enterprise plans.
+Advanced customizations are exclusively available on our Pro and Enterprise plans.

-Below is a brief overview of these settings, followed by more detailed explanations:
+Below is a brief summary of these configurations, followed by more comprehensive descriptions below:

-AI engine: Indicates which GPT version will be used by the assistant.
+• AI engine: Indicates which GPT version the assistant will use.
 We recommend GPT-4o as it is the latest model and provides faster and more accurate results.

 Some settings use a Liquid template, which supports user attributes for personalized instructions.
 We advise against including any Personally Identifiable Information (PII) in these fields (as they are sent to OpenAI).
-You can use English or any other language in all three fields - the assistant understands both.
+You can use English or any other language in all three fields.

 AI engine

 This setting determines which GPT model is used with your AI Assistant.
 As of August 2025, GPT-4o will be the default setting.
 All existing accounts may update their assistant to GPT-4o.
-Note that a brief retraining of the AI Assistant on this new model is necessary.
+Note that a brief retraining of the AI Assistant is necessary on this new model.

 How to update your AI Assistant to GPT-4o